cisco/cisco-network-chef-cookbook/README.md

 This cookbook enables management of supported Cisco Network Elements using Chef.
 This cookbook enhances the Chef DSL by introducing new Chef Resources and Providers capable of managing network elements.

 The set of supported network element platforms is continuously expanding.
-Please refer to the [Limitations](#limitations) section for a list of currently supported platforms.
+Please refer to the [Provider Support Across Platforms](#provider-platform-support) section for an overview of currently supported platforms.

 ## Setup